panzerdp/dmitripavlutin.com/content/posts/070-reacr-state-mng/index.md

 setCount(count => count + 1);
 ```

-`count` state, which is responsible of counting only, is easy to reason about, and respectively esy to update and read.
+`count` state, which is responsible for counting only, is easy to reason about, and respectively easy to update and read.

 Don't worry about calling multiple `useState()` to create state variables for each concern.

 Note, however, that if you have way too much `useState()` variables, there's a good chance that your component violates the Single Responsibility Principle.
-Just split such component into smaller ones.
+Just split such components into smaller ones.

 ## 2. Extract complex state logic